 #2 Cascade Mountain via Couloir

 Avergain gain: 1,636 ft/mi

-Cascade Mountain (10,908 ft) is the large mountain located directly above Orem, Utah and is one of the “Wasatch 7” Peaks.
+Cascade Mountain (10,908 ft) is a large mountain located directly above Orem, Utah and is one of the “Wasatch 7” Peaks.
 Not many people hike to this summit, as it requires a full day and all routes are difficult.
 However, for Peak Baggers it’s a must.
 It’s crazy how just to the north of Provo Canyon is one of the most popular summits – Mt.
 Timpanogos.
-The the most popular route is 2.2 miles to the summit, however it gains 3,600 ft.
+The most popular route is 2.2 miles to the summit, however, it gains 3,600 ft.
 There’s a very faint trail, and it requires some route finding.
 You should be comfortable with very steep inclines, as well as bushwhacking.

 And the winner is…

 #1 Provo Peak